knative/community/elections/2021-TOC2/README.md

     each other).
   - This means that we need to have at least one (preferably more) nominee who does not work at Red Hat, IBM, or VMware.
-  - **Selection Criteria**: The person with the most votes who would not put any single employer over the 2 employee maximum will serve the remainder of Grant's term ending during the 2022 election.
+  - **Selection Criteria**: The most preferred candidate who would not put any single employer over the 2 employee maximum will serve the remainder of Grant's term ending during the 2022 election.

+Nonwithstanding, Knative contributors should rank candidates strictly in order of their preference.
+You do not need to pay attention to the above when casting your ballot, but we did want to be clear about how the selection process will be conducted.

 ## Background